docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

             ---

+            **Adjust DMS config for Dovecot + Postfix**

+            ??? warning "Only ingress should connect to DMS with PROXY protocol"

+                While Dovecot will restrict connections via PROXY protocol to only clients trusted configured via `haproxy_trusted_networks`, Postfix does not have an equivalent setting.
+Public clients should always route through ingress to establish a PROXY protocol connection.

+                You are responsible for properly managing traffic inside your cluster and to **ensure that only trustworthy entities** can connect to the designated PROXY protocol ports.

+                With Kubernetes, this is usually the task of the CNI (_container network interface_).

+            The 2nd approach adds a little more complexity, but is usually what you'd need.

             === "Only accept connections with PROXY protocol"

                 !!! warning "Connections to DMS within the internal cluster will be rejected"